About Nurture Our Resources

 We're taught to buy laundry pods without ever learning how laundry detergent works, or why we use it at all.

-This site covers the indoor environment: air, water, materials, products, and the systems that connect them.
+Air, water, materials, products, and the systems that connect them make up the indoor environment covered here.
 The goal is to be useful in a real way, which means starting with how things actually work rather than what to swap out.
 Knowing what laundry detergent does chemically will serve you better than any ranked list of approved pods.

 One Question Across Several Fields